Skip to content

 Figure 13-1 Searching nodes in pre-order traversal

-13.1.1 Trying and retreating
+13.1.1 Trial and retreat

 Example Two

-Based on the code from Example One, we need to use a list path to record the visited node paths.
+Based on the code from Example One, we need to use a list called path to record the visited node paths.
 When a node with a value of \(7\) is reached, we copy path and add it to the result list res.
 After the traversal, res holds all the solutions.
 The code is as shown:

 preorder_traversal_ii_compact.py